MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

   * **Unity Profiler**: A built-in tool in Unity that allows you to measure and optimize the performance of your application on various platforms, including HoloLens 2.

-  * **Visual Profiler**: A feature of the Mixed Reality Toolkit (MRTK) that provides an in-application view of your application's performance.
+  * **Visual Profiler**: A feature of the Mixed Reality Toolkit that provides an in-application view of your application's performance.

   * **PIX**: A performance tuning and debugging tool for Windows that can also be used to profile Unity applications on HoloLens 2.